 Famous tea garden in India:

 You will find a breathtaking and lush green estate of tea gardens spread across 1,600 acres in the foothills of the snow-capped Himalayas.
-The estate, located about an hour’s drive from Darjeeling, provides an exquisite bungalow with eight well-appointed suites and a beautiful view of the Kanchenjunga mountain.
+The estate, located about an hour’s drive from Darjeeling, It is top darjeeling tea garden provides an exquisite bungalow with eight well-appointed suites and a beautiful view of the Kanchenjunga mountain.
 If you’re in town, take advantage of this memorable experience!

 Munnar, a hill town in Kerala, is well renowned for more than just the calm and quiet it offers.
 You’ve come to the right place if tea gardens are your thing.
 This lovely plantation, which can be found in Kerala’s Idukki district, is a popular tourist destination.
 If you’re vacationing in Munnar, you must go to this location, which houses the nation’s first-ever tea museum.